Krypion17/minigrep/README.md

 # Minigrep
-A mini version of grep as the name says that i made while learning rust.
+A mini version of grep as the name says that i made while learning rust.\
-It isn't unique or anything so don't expect much.
+It isn't unique or anything so don't expect much.\
+But in case you do want to install, here you go.

 ## Installation
-**Prerequisites**- rustc, rustup, cargo
+**Prerequisites**- rustc, rustup, cargo\
 **Get from here**- https://www.rust-lang.org/tools/install
 ```
 git clone https://github.com/Krypion17/minigrep.git